zhu733756/Comfyui-Anything-Converter/README_EN.md

 - Json Combiner: Merges two JSON files or strings.
 - Line Converter: Performs regex replacement or string processing on text lines.
 - File Dict Converter: Replaces keys in a file that exist in a dict with their corresponding values.
+- Json Parser：Covert any str to json object。
+- File Splitter：Split file to two files by matching any str content。

 ### Installation